damienbod/AspNet6IdentityServer4AngularOidcFlows/README.md

 ## History

+<strong>2017.06.08: </strong>Updated using angular style guide, and refactored code

 <strong>2017.06.02: </strong>Implemented silent renew for Angular 4 OpenID Connect Implicit flow and OpenID Connect Session Management

 <strong>2017.04.16: </strong>Updated to IdentityServer4 1.5.1, angular 4.1.3 and updated all other nuget packages